raffaelecarelle/ai-code-review-bot/README.md

 ## 8. Output formats
 - `json` (default): machine-readable findings array.
 - `summary`: human-readable bulleted list.
 This is also the format used for PR/MR comments.
+- `markdown`: structured markdown format with emojis, metadata, and organized findings by severity and file.

 ## 9. Development and QA
 - Requires PHP and Composer.